Kian3/Bitburner/README.md

-# bitburner
+# Bitburner

-#Contains all the bitburner scripts that I've used
+Contains all the bitburner scripts that I've used